Catholic Church Being Investigated By D.C. Attorney General

 The scope of this investigation at this point is unclear, however, Washington D.C. is not the only area that is facing allegations of sexual abuse in the Catholic Church.
 The attorney general of New York issued civil subpoenas in September for all of the eight dioceses in the state, as there are many allegations of mishandling of misconduct cases and potential cover-ups of sexual abuse.
 The New Jersey, New Mexico, and Missouri attorney generals have also recently stated that their offices are investigating potential sexual abuse cases in the church, and are going to do everything in their power to make sure mishandlings and cover-ups are investigated.

 Sexual abuse should never be hidden, and those mishandling the cases and covering up are just as guilty as those doing the abusing.
 In cases like these, it’s important to have legal help from a reputable firm who will take into consideration how hard it can be to be involved in a case of this kind.
 You can trust that KBA Attorneys will handle your situation with the utmost care.
 You deserve justice, and we want to make sure that those who are involved see the full extent of the law.
-Call us today for a private consultation.
+Contact us today for a private consultation.